hasura/graphql-engine/manual/custom-microservices/connecting-to-postgres-from-microservice.rst

 Connecting to Hasura PostgreSQL database from microservice
 ==========================================================

 To connect to any PostgreSQL instance, we need the hostname, port, username and password.
-You can find out hostnames (URLs) for all the microservices running in the cluster including Postgres by executing the following command:
+You can find out hostnames (URLs) for all the microservices running in the cluster by executing the following command:

 .. code-block:: bash
    :emphasize-lines: 16